andres3m/100-days-of-code/r1-log.md

 FIGMA design: CSS Flexbox display: flex; gap.
 Talk from @p44v9n: UX Design = designing experiences for users: Storytelling, attention and wonder.
 UX Research: Information arqchitecture.

+### R1D19
+#100daysOfCode Day 19
+Guest talk from Ines.
+What a key insights as a Junior professional and also as a alumni bootcamper.
+Hackathon.
+UI/UX Design project, personas, user stories, slow and high fidelity wireframes of our own Bootcamp.

+### R1D20
+#100daysOfCode Day 20
+Recap of logic programming through mim0 app.

+### R1D21
+#100daysOfCode Day 21
+Clean code: Styling and Formatting Code: Naming and conventions, Indentation and spacing, brackets, comments and code formatters.
+Worked on the creation of personal website/ portfolio.
+Followed the Design Thinking Process and UX/UI planning we've covered this week
+Creation of user personas and user stories.

+### R1D22
+#100daysOfCode Day 22
+Debugging: step by step and systematic way.
+Node.js JS runtime environment embedded v8.
+Allow us to run JS on the server.
+Module exporting/requiring.
+Destructuring.